IMPORTANT

 1962-04-22 The Curse of Kamashek

-A wealthy patriarch is tired of his nephew’s archaeological pursuits as frivolous.
+A wealthy patriarch is tired of his nephew’s archaeological pursuits and considers them as frivolous.
 The nephew defies his uncle to go on an Egyptian expedition and find a lost pharaoh’s tomb.
 Three months later, a package arrives containing a bone fragment and a letter announcing the nephew’s death.
 The rich man tries to to discard the bone but is confronted by the museum curator he knows claims the bone carries a deadly curse.
 The patriarch thinks it’s silly, challenges the curse, so he has a swift and unexplainable death.
 Of course he does.
 “Curse” is in the title, isn’t it?
 Nothing much else matters in the plot.
 Think of the story as a bad Haunting Hour or Murder at Midnight.
 Better yet, don’t think of the story at all.

+This is not a good episode.
 Why couldn’t this be one of the missing Suspense episodes so we could think more highly of it?

 The program was recorded on Thursday, April 12, 1962.
 The session began at 1:00pm and concluded at 6:00pm.